mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 ### Where filter weights come from

 > Short recap: Up to this current moment in time, your understanding of how CNNs work is that through a series of multiplications, summations and modifications, you are able to generate a prediction of some sort.
-Along the way, complex features that a computer would not normally be able to identify are extracted and turned into a simple term that it could, either a feature is present or it is not.
+Along the way, complex features that a computer would not normally be able to identify are extracted and turned into simple terms that it could, these terms represents weather a high level feature is present or not.
 This greatly simplifies the original problem of image identification into small simple steps that a computer can solve but there's just one mystery remains.

 CNN is an algorithm that require some very specific parameters (we also call them weights) in the filter layers else the entire model would fail to function.
 We find these parameters using Mathematics.